KHALED-MSOUTI/VegInfo-Final/README.md

 <li> Know how to store it healthy</li>
 <li> Know how fresh one will look like</li>
 <li> Learn how to prepare it to be eaten</li>
-<li> Some ways to eat</li>
+<li> Some ways to eat</li></ul>

 ***requirement***
-Internet connection is required when you open the App first time Data will be stored in your phone in cach memmory to use it later even if you haven't inter
+Internet connection is required when you open the App first time</br>
+Data will be stored in your phone in cach memmory to use it later even if you haven't internet connection